Quick version: these are the best gifts for nurses after delivering your baby (or babies!).

 Today I'm sharing some of the BEST gift ideas for nurses to say thanks to the amazing professionals that help bring babies into the world every day.

-I reached out to Heidi a few weeks before Millie was due and she helped me come up with some ideas for gifts for nurses like the socks and pens above.
+I reached out to my friend a few weeks before Millie was due and she helped me come up with some ideas for gifts for nurses like the socks and pens above.
 I also had big plans to do more, like bring yummy, healthy snacks, but since baby sister decided to come FOUR days early, the pens and socks were all I had ready!

 It still put a huge smile on the face of every nurse who came through the door during our hospital stay.
 Since Millie did come early the first few nurses that took care of us didn't get their gifts from me, but I kept a list of their names in my phone and once Neil brought the gifts for nurses from home I coordinated with my nurse at the time to make sure they all got them!